GianfrancoBazzani/Encode-Club-Cairo-Camp-October-2022/Lesson6/homework6-res.md

 	In the repo this is `exercises\contracts\storage`
 	* Write the code so that it passes the tests
 	* Try deploying your contract to the test network using protostar or the starknet playground

+	My fork of the repo with the exercises solved = https://github.com/GianfrancoBazzani/CairoBootcamp